artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 When it comes to computing resources, referencing single instances of a Read node asset in a script by using Stamps has less of an impact on CPU and RAM than telling Nuke when and where it should performing its calculations.
 In some instances the nukescripts crashed due to hitting a RAM ceiling, but when it didn't crash we see a X to X increase in render times and X to X increase in memory requirements.

+These tests are simple comps, running on old hardware in a resritctive 4GB RAM environment.
+We might think it's irrelevant and we can just throw more computing power at a compositing problem and not worry about something so trivial as the DOD/BBox.
+But the impact of the DOD is just as relevant in a modern Nuke session referencing 4K plates an multi-part EXRs on a workstation with 96 CPU cores and 256GB of RAM.
+Not taking the care to manage the size of the DOD/BBox will bring even the best workstation to its knees.

 ## Size on disk

 Taking a look at the file dialog box for our Nukescripts, an item to note is the size on disk of the Stamp scripts compared to the non-Stamp scripts.